Ohio Cup: Ohio Cup revived

 In 2009, the Reds retained the trophy, winning four of the six contests.
 The Reds took two of the three games in Cincinnati in May, and went on to win two of the three games in Cleveland in June.
 In 2010, the Reds won the Ohio Cup again, winning 2 of 3 games in Cincinnati, and again winning 2 of 3 games in Cleveland.
 The Indians won the trophy in 2011 by sweeping the first series in Cleveland, and winning 2 of 3 in the Cincinnati series.
-The Indians retained the trophy In 2012 and 2013 as the two teams split the Ohio Cup series, with each team sweeping their respective home series.
+The Indians retained the trophy in 2012 and 2013 as the two teams split the Ohio Cup series, with each team sweeping their respective home series.

-Beginning in 2013, this rivalry, along with all other interleague rivalries, played four games per year in two back-to-back two game series, instead of six games as they played through 2012.
+Beginning in 2013, this rivalry, along with all other interleague rivalries, played four games per year in two back-to-back two-game series, instead of six games as they played through 2012.
 From 2013 to 2017 the two teams would play in one city on a Monday and Tuesday and the other city that Wednesday and Thursday.
 Since 2019, the teams now play the four games in separate two-game series due to changes in the MLB schedule.
-The teams played six games in separate three game series in 2015 and 2018, and are expected to do so in years in which the AL Central and NL Central are matched up against each other.
+The teams played six games in separate three-game series in 2015, 2018 and 2021, when the AL Central played the NL Central as part of the interleague play rotation.
+In 2023, under the MLB's new balanced schedule, they adopted the four-game series format, with two games in each ballpark each season.
+In 2025, the six-game series format was restored with three games in each ballpark annually.

 The Indians dominated the series in 2015 and 2016, winning nine of the ten games during those years including the only season-sweep by either team in 2016.